agabani/GuildWars2Orchestra/README.md

 1. Start Guild Wars 2
 2. Ensure key bindings 1,2,3,4,5,6,7,8,9,0 are mapped to the default Guild Wars 2 key binding (skill 1, 2, 3, 4 5, etc...)
+3. Using "command prompt" or "powershell", navigate to the directory holding `GuildWars2Orchestra.exe`
-3. Using "command prompt" or "powershell" type the following command:
+4. Using "command prompt" or "powershell", type the following command:
 `GuildWars2Orchestra.exe "TestData\Final Fantasy XIII 2 - A Wish.xml"`

 ## Music Sheets